Skip to main content

 Small scale composting of greenhouse foliage

-In showcases 3 and 4, VLACO and the Research Station for Vegetable Production work together on the residual stream of fruit vegetable foliage.
+In this showcases VLACO and the Research Station for Vegetable Production work together on the residual stream of fruit vegetable foliage.
 In Flanders, this accounts for some 15,000 tons per year.
 This is a residual stream that is difficult to recycle due to the presence of non-biodegradable auxiliary materials (nylon ropes, clips, brackets, etc.).
 The use of biobased plastics or other degradable components such as viscose is a step in the right direction.
 However, compostability remains a challenge.
 In addition, these foliage residues become available in a short period of time in the fall.

 CLOSECYCLE is building on the initial results obtained in Cmartlfe from 2021-2023.
 For the residual streams released from the different fruiting vegetables, the findings were detailed in interesting fact sheets